m3g/ComplexMixtures.jl/docs/src/results.md

 ## The Result data structure: main data

-The most important data to be read from `resutls` are the distances, minimum-distance distribution function, and KB integrals.
+The most important data to be read from `results` are the distances, minimum-distance distribution function, and KB integrals.
 These data is stored in the following vectors: